kiali/kiali.io/content/en/docs/Configuration/no-istiod.md

 ## Introduction

-There are different scenarios where Kiali is required to work with no access to Istio:
+There are different scenarios where Kiali is required to work with no access to the Istio registry:

 * When using other Service Mesh solutions that doesn't expose Istiod
 * Different [deployment models](https://istio.io/latest/docs/ops/deployment/deployment-models/#multiple-clusters) where Istiod is not available locally and remotely

 ## Configuration

-Kiali needs to be set up when the Istio registry is not accesible, this is done with a new configuration item, istio_api_enabled.
+Kiali needs to be set up when the Istio registry is not accesible.
+This is done with a configuration item, istio_api_enabled.
 By default, istio_api_enabled is true.

 ```yaml